purpleidea/flabbergast/flabbergast-manual.md

       machine_info : From info:machine/foo
     }

-Then for each configuration is simply a marriage of footprint and template:
+Then for each configuration is only a marriage of footprint and template:

     config_lib : From lib:config_templates
     footprint : From lib:foo_footprint